Protocol789/homeassistant/README.md

     * [Advanced SSH & Web Terminal](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_ssh)

 ### Usage
-In these installation steps, the Addons in prerequistates are used however you can use whatver you are most comfortable with
+In these installation steps, the optional  prerequistates are used however you can use whatever you are most comfortable with

 1. Jump into a [terminal](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_ssh ) (click open web gui) session on the Home Assitant instance and move into the `/config` directory via
 ```sh
 cd config/
 ```
-2. Run the bootstrap script which will download the latest release for you
+2. Run the bootstrap command which will download the latest release for you
 ```sh
 wget -q https://raw.githubusercontent.com/Protocol789/homeassistant/main/bootstrap/bootstrap.sh -O- | sh
 ```
 3. Time to test!
-   Get the Airtel credentials and plug them into the script where `$username` and `$password` are your Airtel credentials respectively
+   Get the Airtel credentials and plug them into the script below where `$username` and `$password` are your Airtel credentials respectively

    Command to run
-   `./Airtel_GetBalance.sh $username $password -V`
+   `AirtelTracker/Airtel_GetBalance.sh $username $password -V`
    Response
    ```sh
    2024-01-12 01:12:33 - INFO ---- Running airtel login call